education.vic.gov.au

 Matching of reviewers

-The School Review Unit will match schools to a reviewer with expertise in working with schools with 200 enrolments or fewer.
+The School Planning, Review and Annual Reporting Unit will match schools to a reviewer with expertise in working with schools with 200 enrolments or fewer.

 Professional learning